huaweicloud/huaweicloud-fpga/cli/fisclient/README.md

 - Step 2.
 Obtain the image ID from the details page of the created private ECS image.
 The following assumes that the image ID of the created private ECS image is **404223ca-8\*\*b-4\*\*2-a\*\*e-d187\*\*\*\*61bc**.
 - Step 3.
 Associate the FPGA image to be shared with the created private ECS image.

-User A needs to log in to the FPGA Elastic Cloud Server, run a fis association subcommand to associate the FPGA image with the private ECS image.
+User A needs to log in to the FPGA Elastic Cloud Server, run the fis association subcommand to associate the FPGA image with the private ECS image.
 <pre>
 [root@ ~]# fis fpga-image-relation-create --fpga-image-id 4010b39c5d4**********f2cf8070c7e --image-id 404223ca-8**b-4**2-a**e-d187****61bc
 Success: 204 No Content